What is Customer Relationship Marketing (CRM)?waheed

 Shopping on Amazon is so easy that anyone can do it.
 And that’s one of their biggest strengths as a company – accessibility for all.
 Their overall focus on customer experience, or “customer obsession” as they call it, is one of the major reasons why they consistently outperform other online retailers.
 As the leading Retail Analyst at Barclays, Paul Vogel, puts it: “It’s selection.
 It’s a service. convenient.
 It’s how easy it is to use their interface.
 And Amazon’s got all this stuff already.
 How do you compete with that?
 I don’t know, man.
 It’s really hard.”

 It’s won by investing in a CRM system that can grow with their business.
 You see, Amazon is not just Amazon anymore, instead it has evolved into a provider of everything.
 Prime members will find a Prime Video selection that seriously challenges providers such as Netflix and HBO, their Alexa is a severe competitor in the AI market. and they’re financial investors in up-and-coming tech firms.
 Not to mention that they’re the world’s largest provider of cloud infrastructure.

 Amazon’s dynamic system allows them to constantly reinvent itself.
 It doesn’t give restrictions, rather it lets them easily adjust to the market plan.

 Personal Data Storage

 Anyone who uses Amazon regularly will notice that they are constantly suggesting products you might be interested in.
-Impressively enough, most of these suggestions tend to be quite accurate, and frequent customers will also appreciate their “customers who bought this item also bought” feature.
-Social proof is a powerful tactic that consistently boosts sales for Amazon, the secret to this feature lies in their CRM system’s ability to save data.
+Impressively enough, most of these suggestions tend to be quite accurate.
+And frequent customers will also appreciate the “customers who bought this item also bought” feature.
+Social proof is a powerful tactic that consistently boosts sales for Amazon.
+The secret to this feature lies in their CRM system’s ability to save data.